Are You Giving Enough Time & Care for Your Teenager?

 It is an accepted fact that bonding develops through interaction not in isolation.
 If scouting for ideas, you could choose from the following list or devise it of your own.

-#11.
-Cooking with your teenager or teaching her to cook her favourite dish
+- #11.
+Cooking with your teenager or teaching her to cook her favorite dish

-In my own case, my 15 year old son and I strongly bond over fitness sessions.
+In my own case, my 15-year-old son and I strongly bond over fitness sessions.
 It could be the long weekend runs or a one-on-one body-weight exercise session.
 Like a quintessential young adult, he laps up all the inputs about how to own a great body in a short time.
-Besides the fitness based bonding sessions, an occasional casual outing provides an opportunity for us to relax and rejuvenate together.
-On our wish-list is a family hiking and trekking trip in the mountains which we await with restless anxiety and excitement as my husband grapples with making all the arrangements.
+Besides the fitness-based bonding sessions, and occasional casual outing provides an opportunity for us to relax and rejuvenate together.
+On our wish-list are a family hiking and trekking trip in the mountains which we await with restless anxiety and excitement as my husband grapples with making all the arrangements.

 Teenagers, by nature, are driven to separate themselves from their parents and become individual, autonomous beings.
 They are no longer children yet not accepted as adults, their hormones are exploding, they're trying desperately to figure out who they are, what they believe and what their capabilities are.
 Though they are seeking independence, most teens are not emotionally ready to cut themselves off from a family that they love.
 At such a juncture, spending one-on-one time with teens-in-turmoil will not only have a profoundly positive effect on their behavior but also help you develop an unbreakable and deep-rooted bond with them.